DDD-Moore/early-career-hawaii/agenda.md

 ### TBD: To Be Determined <a name="tbd"></a>

-We will determine as a group how to best use these blocks of time based on the Beachfront Agenda Planning session on Tuesday.
+We will determine as a group how to best use these blocks of time based on the Beachfront Agenda Planning session on Wednesday.